Gattocrucco/miscpy/README.md

 * `rhat.py`: compute the Gelman-Rubin split-$\hat R$ statistics for assessing convergence of Markov chains.

+* `thin.py`: decimate an array almost evenly with randomized disuniformity.

 * `uevuev.py`: compute the variance of the variance.

 * `uformat.py`: format numbers with uncertainties.